 Environmental Management with Geographic Information Systems - PgDip/MSc - Video

-This innovative course combines environmental management techniques with skills in Geographic Information Systems (GIS).Take a look
+This innovative course combines teaching of Environmental Management techniques with skills in Geographic Information Systems (GIS).Take a look

-This innovative course combines environmental management techniques with skills in Geographic Information Systems (GIS).
+This innovative course combines teaching of Environmental Management techniques with skills in Geographic Information Systems (GIS).

-The PgDip/MSc programme in Environmental Management with GIS aims to provide an advanced education in Environmental Management, specialising in environmental impact assessment, biodiversity management, pollution monitoring and Geographic Information Systems (GIS).
+The PgDip/MSc programme in Environmental Management with GIS aims to provide an advanced education in Environmental Management.
+It provides specialist training in Environmental Impact Assessment, Biodiversity Management, Pollution Monitoring and Geographic Information Systems (GIS).
 The course aims to teach students the principles and practice of environmental management, the contribution of empirical and case study scientific research, and the manipulation and analysis of spatial environmental data.